ThreatLocker Elevation – Quick Start Guide

 • Apply the policy to the specified level

 After configurations have been made and Save has been selected, you may now run this application as a normal user as expected.
-If the application is ran as an administrator, you will receive confirmation through the Tray Application that the application has been elevated.
+If the application is run as an administrator, you will receive confirmation through the Tray Application that the application has been elevated.

 undefined undefined undefined